varmiguemunoz/Readme-md/README.md

 ### Frontend Mode 💥

-I am passionate about programming and I master front-end technologies such as React.js, Next.js and React Native as frameworks for both web and mobile projects. </br>
+I am passionate about programming and I master *frontend* technologies such as *React.js*, *Next.js* </br> and *React Native* as frameworks for both web and mobile projects. </br>
-I am proficient in JavaScript as my main language.
-I am familiar with styling libraries like Tailwind CSS and Material UI, I specialize in building frontend projects with TypeScript and GraphQL.
+I am proficient in *JavaScript as my main language*.
+I am familiar with styling libraries like Tailwind CSS and Material UI, I specialize in building frontend projects with *TypeScript and GraphQL*.

 ### Backend Mode 🔥

-*On the backend side*, I've worked with *Node.js* and *Java* to build RESTful APIs and GraphQL. </br> I also have experience creating Docker containers, managing databases with MySQL and PostgreSQL, and implementing JWT-based authentication. </br>
+*On the backend side*, I've worked with *Node.js* and *Java* to build RESTful APIs and GraphQL. </br> I also have experience creating Docker containers, managing databases with MySQL </br> and PostgreSQL, and implementing JWT-based authentication. </br>
 I am a big proponent of unit testing and have used Jest in several projects. </br>

 ### No code 🌪️